tyson-hu/Food-Scanner-App/docs/getting-started/first-run.md

 ## 🚀 Running the App for First Time

-This guide walks you through running the Food Scanner app for the first time and understanding its core features.
+This guide walks you through running the Calry app for the first time and understanding its core features.

 ## ⚡ Quick Start